Jesse-Redford/SQuID/README.md

-# SQuID
+# SQuID:tm:
 ### Surface Quality and Inspection Descriptions

 ---

-SQuID aims to provide an exploratory data analysis and Auto ML framework for surface metrology applications.
+SQuID:tm: aims to provide an exploratory data analysis and Auto ML framework for surface classification.
-The SQuID interface provides a systematic and interpretable approach for developing automated systems for classifying surfaces textures and defects.

 Try out the beta version at the link below.